 To Kill a Mockingbird remains one of the most enduringly controversial novels of twentieth century American literature.
-A one-hit wonder for its author Harper Lee and her only novel published during her lifetime, it won the 1961 Pulitzer Prize for Fiction, and its characters – young and old, black and white – remain totemic of a nation struggling with economic depression and racial injustice.
+A one-hit wonder for its author Harper Lee, essentially her only book, it won the 1961 Pulitzer Prize for Fiction, and its characters – young and old, black and white – remain totemic of a nation struggling with economic depression and racial injustice.

 Set in the 1930s American south, the novel offers us a profound window on debates which divide the American nation today.
 Class, race, gender, the urban-rural divide: all are central elements in To Kill a Mockingbird.

 The adventures of its young female narrator ‘Scout’, the challenges facing her lawyer father Atticus Finch, the appalling treatment of an accused black labourer Tom Robinson and the mystery of Boo Radley all frame a novel of enduring contemporary significance.

 Both left and right in the United States have called to ban this novel at some point in its history, and this masterclass will ask us to consider why.